elastic/connectors/docs/document-level-security/GITHUB.md

 ## Document level security

-Document level security (DLS) enables you to restrict access to documents based on a user's permissions.
-This feature is available only for the `Organization`, `Repository Type` in GitHub connector.
+Document level security (DLS) enables you to restrict access to documents based on user permissions.
+This feature is only available, if the `Repository Type` is set to `Organization` in the GitHub connector.

 Refer to [document level security](https://www.elastic.co/guide/en/enterprise-search/master/dls.html) for more information.